abadid/cmsc424-spring2018/project4/README.md

 | 7 | 16|

-Let us say that we want to check if X and Y have a fuzzy functional dependency between each other in R i.e. Y is fuzzy functional dependent on X (X->Y).
-In this case, X is the first attribute and Y is the second attribute.
+Let us say that we want to check if X and Y have a fuzzy functional dependency between each other (Y is fuzzy functionally dependent on X (X->Y)).

 Further, let us define R<sub>DUP</sub>, while considering X->Y, as the relation obtained from R that *only* retains all duplicates defined on the first attribute (X).
 We define duplicates in two ways in the context of X->Y: